Campaign history of the Roman military: Conflicts with Mithridates (89–63 BC)

-Mithridates the Great was the ruler of Pontus, a large kingdom in Asia Minor, from 120 to 63 BC.
+Mithridates VI was the ruler of Pontus, a large kingdom in Asia Minor, from 120 to 63 BC.
 He is remembered as one of Rome's most formidable and successful enemies who engaged three of the most prominent generals of the late Roman Republic: Sulla, Lucullus, and Pompey the Great.
 In a pattern familiar from the Punic Wars, the Romans came into conflict with him after the two states' spheres of influence began to overlap.
 Mithridates antagonised Rome by seeking to expand his kingdom, and Rome for her part seemed equally keen for war and the spoils and prestige that it might bring.
 After conquering western Anatolia (modern Turkey) in 88 BC, Roman sources claim that Mithridates ordered the killing of the majority of the 80,000 Romans living there.
 In the subsequent First Mithridatic War, the Roman general Lucius Cornelius Sulla forced Mithridates out of Greece proper after the Battle of Chaeronea and later Battle of Orchomenus but then had to return to Italy to answer the internal threat posed by his rival Marius; consequently, Mithridates VI was defeated but not destroyed.
 A peace was made between Rome and Pontus, but this proved only a temporary lull.

 The Second Mithridatic War began when Rome tried to annex Bithynia as a province.
 In the Third Mithridatic War, first Lucius Licinius Lucullus and then Pompey the Great were sent against Mithridates.
 Mithridates was finally defeated by Pompey in the night-time Battle of the Lycus.
 After defeating Mithridates, Pompey invaded Caucacus, subjugated the Kingdom of Iberia and established Roman control over Colchis.